 It may not always be easy to identify who is to blame when equipment causes an injury on a New York City construction site.
 For example, is an employer to blame for failing to fix a ladder that caused a fall, or is the manufacturer of the ladder liable for making a faulty product?
 In many cases where an injury involves a defective product, there may be multiple parties who can share legal responsibility for the costs of the accident.

 Potentially Liable Parties in a Construction Injury Case

 It is always a good idea to seek the advice of a construction accident lawyer to determine liability after an accident.
 Employers and contractors will rarely admit that they are to blame for an accident, and may even convince the employee that he or she caused the accident in order to avoid paying for the costs of the injury.
-Not only can an attorney determine the true cause of the accident, he or she can make a full investigation to see if a third-party’s negligence contributed to the injury.
+Not only can an attorney determine the true cause of the accident, but he or she can also make a full investigation to see if a third-party’s negligence contributed to the injury.

 What Can Your Construction Equipment Injury Lawyer Help Discover?

 Whether the equipment was properly designed

 Equipment may be inherently flawed due to a defect in the design, making failure unreasonably likely.

 From hand tools to heavy machinery, all equipment must be assembled according to the design and tested rigorously to minimize the risk of injury.